Pod-Point/slack-relay-lambda/README.md

-# cloudwatch-slack-relay
+# slack-relay-lambda

-Lambda script that relays Cloudwatch alerts to Slack
+Lambda scripts that relay alerts to Slack